 Getting access to courses and learning activities is a problem for many students across Ontario, especially for under-represented groups.
 Barriers include access to the internet; getting and using the required technologies; course prerequisites, credits, transfers and availability; institutional and departmental policies; cost; flexibility, time and control over schedules, and; lack of support, especially for online learners.
 This project explores new ways to enable learners to access the educational experiences they need in order to meet their learning goals.

-The project research suggests that these barriers lead to poor academic and career outcomes despite the numerous services and supports available.
-We found students with multiple barriers are unable to find and use the support with their limited time and knowledge of them.
-With that in mind we asked: how might we enable and/or create opportunities for underrepresented students in the post-secondary environment?
+Research suggests that these barriers lead to poor academics and career outcomes despite the numerous services and supports available.
+This project found that students with multiple barriers often have difficulty locating unable existing supports.
+This project seeks to better support all students by addressing this question: How might we enable and/or create opportunities for underrepresented students in the post-secondary environment?

 While the project research revealed multiple barriers students face, the focus was on tackling the lack of connections and role models available.
 The key findings suggested that a lack of visible role models can make post-secondary education seem less attainable.
 One respondent from a survey said that making connections throughout PSE was an important part of their experience, and other respondents stated similar thoughts – they wanted an opportunity to connect with upper year students, graduates, and professionals during school.